-Inverness, also known as the capital of the Highlands, is the northernmost city in the UK.
-In addition to its own city attractions, Inverness is also the starting point for the popular North Coast 500 driving route and is a handy base for visiting a wide range of popular Scottish attractions including Loch Ness and Culloden Battlefield.
+In addition to its own attractions, Inverness is the starting point for the popular North Coast 500 driving route and a handy base for visiting Loch Ness, Culloden Battlefield, and a whole string of castles, distilleries, and wild coastline.

 Table of Contents: